whyal/ITP-Mobile-App/README.md

 ## Sidenotes

-With the MPU6050 sensors, the project will only display *NA* for all the values of pitch and roll.
+Without the MPU6050 sensors, the project will only display *NA* for all the values of pitch and roll.